danevairena/HTML-CSS-JS-Basics-Portfolio-Project/README.md

 ## 🚀 How to Run Locally

-Download or clone the repository, then open:

-index.html in any browser.
+Download or clone the repository, then open index.html in any browser.

 ---